fumi-mura/mac-auto-setup/fig/README.md

-# setting fig
+# Setting fig

 ```sh
 $ open /Applications/Fig.app/
 ```

+Unable to signin this app when use GUI.
+Because integration aws...?
-unable to signin this app when use GUI. because integration aws...? so, move settings of mac → privacy and seccurity → accessibility. turn on apply button.
+So, move settings of mac → privacy and seccurity → accessibility.
+Turn on apply button.

 ```sh
 $ fig integrations install dotfiles
 ```

-reboot terminal.
+Reboot terminal.